Direct High-Resolution Imaging of Earth-Like Exoplanets: In Situ Imaging

 \subsubsection{Planetary signal}

-When an imaging platform is brought into the vicinity of an Earth‐like planet—say, within one astronomical unit—the reflected‐light signal becomes overwhelmingly bright compared to the remote case at 10 pc.
-Spacecraft observations of our own planet from the L1 Lagrange point (EPIC/DSCOVR) measure a full‐disk V‐band magnitude of $m_V \approx -3.8$, e.g., \cite {Herman2018}.
+When an imaging platform is brought into the vicinity of an Earth-like planet---say, within one astronomical unit---the reflected-light signal becomes overwhelmingly bright compared to the remote case at 10 pc.
+Spacecraft observations of our own planet from the L1 Lagrange point (EPIC/DSCOVR) measure a full-disk V-band magnitude of $m_V \approx -3.8$, e.g., \cite {Herman2018}.
 Converting this into a photon flux density at Earth’s distance (1 AU) gives